Dozens of flights cancelled after British Airways technical issue at Heathrow

 It is one of multiple technical incidents to hit the airline in recent months

-British Airways flights out of Heathrow’s Terminal 5 were affected by a “technical issue” on Wednesday afternoon.
+British Airways flights out of Heathrow’s Terminal 5 were affected by a “technical issue” on Wednesday.

 The airline apologised to customers who were inconvenienced by the problem, saying it had affected its operation for “a short time”.